alis-exchange/visual-workshop/README.md

 * Vuex is the tool of choice for state management across vue powered applications.
 A basic vuex store has been set up should you need it.
 There are code samples for informative and documentation purposes.
 #### Vuetify
 * Vuetify offers a library of prebuild components that comply with material design standards.
 Where applicable, we encourage the use of these components to increase iteration speed.
-#### alis_ Component Library
+#### alis_ Visuals Library
-* You will see our library of past components in `src/projectLibrary` You will also be making your addition here.
+* You will see our library of past visualisation components in `src/projectLibrary` You will also be making your addition here.
 #### amCharts Library
 * We use the amCharts library for any data visualisation components like line charts, bar charts, etc.
 #### Dependency Management